Cognosec/SecBee/README.md

 We will work on the code to make it stable and setup an installation script for all required tools.
 We are also looking in implementing new commands for testing.

+# FAQ / Known Issues

+- To update the device list the current state has to be saved and reloaded.
+This is known issue and will be fixed.